Instrumental Music Lessons

 Ensemble Participation

-Princes Hill is fortunate to receive specific funding from the Department of Education to help facilitate our Music Program.
+Princes Hill receives specific regional funding from the Department of Education to help facilitate our Music Program.
 In order to receive this funding, we provide a range of ensembles that cater to different student abilities and interests, as well as a range of music styles and instrument types.

 We currently offer 20 ensembles with the expectation that students participate in at least one ensemble as part of their enrolment for instrumental music lessons.
 However, please note the following exceptions: